 Perhaps the easiest way to understand branding is this: it’s who you are, rather than what you do as a company.
 In other words, it delves deeply into exactly what makes you, YOU!

 While there are many businesses in this world, very few of them are brands.
-To become a brand, you must develop both a recognizable (and unique) voice and image.
+To become a social media brand, you must develop both a recognizable (and unique) voice and image.
 A few examples of outstanding brands include Coca-Cola, Chobani, Frooti, Sales force and Dropbox.
 Take a look at their social media pages and you’ll easily see why.

 Want to develop a superb brand of your own?
 You’ll need these two elements:

 People crave consistency because it provides them with the comfortable feeling of knowing what to expect next.
 Thus, the job of your branding is to create familiarity and credibility with your target customer base.
 The way to achieve this is by maintaining a consistent look and feel throughout ALL of your visual content.
-When your Twitter profile and your Facebook page don’t share some commonality, it confuses your customer, and creates a disconnect from your brand.
+When your Twitter profile and your Facebook page don’t share some commonality, it confuses your customer, and creates a disconnect from your social media brand.

 Your visual branding should focus on the following: